DevSkillsHQ/transaction-management-frontend-level-1/README.md

 ## UI Mockup
 ![Mockup](mockup.png)

+## UI instructions

+The UI should consist of a single screen.
+Feel free to adjust the look as long as the criteria above are fulfilled.

+On the left, there should be a table of previously submited transactions.
+Newly submitted transactions should be added at the top of the table.

+On the right, there should be a form accepting the account number and the amount.

 ## Predefined test suite ⚙️

 In this repository, there is a predefined test suite that validates the minimum assignment criteria.